Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 For these messages:

-- omitted params leave the existing JHV state unchanged
+- omitted parameters leave the existing JHV state unchanged
 - invalid string values are warned about and ignored
 - out-of-range numeric values are warned about and clamped